How to Clean Your Leather Seats

 The safest way to do anything at all with your lease car is to read the manual first.
 There are more exciting ways to spend your time, we know, but the care section is there for a reason, so please do read it.

-This applies to cleaning your seats just as much as any other part of maintaining your car.
+This applies to cleaning your leather car seats just as much as any other part of maintaining your car.
 The manual should have specific guidelines on how to look after your leather seats, what kind of products they recommend and what you should avoid.

 What if I have heated seats with perforated leather?